Updated: 11-03-2026 at 3:30 PM

 Every taxpayer is liable to pay a fixed cess rate of 4%.
 For the education cess, the government introduced 2% to meet the needs of the government.
 This will help in ensuring good quality education for the poor people in India.

-However, the government then realised that they needed funds to provide access to secondary and higher education as well.
+However, the government then realised that it needed funds to provide access to secondary and higher education as well.
 So, in 2007, an additional 1% cess was added to fund secondary and higher education.

 But then the government faced another issue that was brought to light by Finance Minister Arun Jaitley in 2008.
 The government had to start various programmes to meet the educational needs of below-the-line (BPL) and rural families.
 The cess was then increased by another 1%, making it a total of 4%.